 She Stoops To Conquer: "Ask me no questions, and I'll tell you no fibs."Explanation From Act III

 Little Shop of Horrors: "FEED MEEEEEE, SEYMOUR."
-Explanation Said by Audrey the Plant when it wants to eat more meat.
+Explanation Said by Audrey II the Plant when it wants to eat more blood.

 It's becoming increasingly common on MLIA to write a comment actually related to the post, then, at the end of the comment, begin singing a Wicked-song.